 Later, take a scenic ride on the Skyline Gondola, the steepest cable car lift in the Southern Hemisphere.
 As you rise to over 1,400 feet (450 m) above Queenstown, enjoy panoramic views of the many peaks around the lake.
 While up there, visit the Skyline Complex and take an exhilarating ride down the 5,250-foot (1,600 m) luge track past banked corners and tunnels.

-Day 8: Visit Milford Sound / Piopiotahi
+Day 8: Day Trip to Milford Sound / Piopiotahi

-Drive southeast from Queenstown to reach Dunedin, known as the "Edinburgh of the South" for its strong Scottish heritage.
+Get back on the road today and drive 3.5 hours southeast to reach the east coast city of Dunedin, known as the "Edinburgh of the South" for its strong Scottish heritage.
 The city also has Chinese and Māori influences and is famous for its eclectic architecture, like the gingerbread house-style Dunedin Railway Station and the Gothic Revival Larnach Castle.
-While in town, sit at a café or wine bar in The Octagon, drive off to the coast to sunbathe, or visit the Otago Peninsula, the home of the only mainland royal albatross colony in the world.
+After settling in at your hotel, spend your afternoon sitting at a café or wine bar in The Octagon, drive off to the coast to sunbathe, or visit the Otago Peninsula, the home of the only mainland royal albatross colony in the world.

 Day 11: Drive to Christchurch, Historic Tram Dinner